mabots/vn-parts/README.md

 5. Create new Pull Request

 ## Deploying
-The page is hosted and managed by Github pages mirrors to `master` branch.
+The page is hosted and managed by GitHub pages mirrors to `master` branch.

 Released under the MIT license.